csj1012/portfolio2023/src/models/blog/posts/md/on-dev-burnout.md

 I'm very vocal about the idea of burnout.

-I believe that the more transparent we can be with one another about how we're doing is vital to our success as developers; contrary to popular belief and stereotype, we are not people who can "just shut off our emotions" and write code.
+I believe that being transparent with one another about how we're holding up is critical to our success as developers.
+Contrary to popular belief and stereotype, I do not believe that we are people who can "just shut off our emotions" and write code.

-I also believe that when we don't speak about our burnout to anyone, it gets worse.
+When we don't speak about our burnout to anyone, it gets worse.

 I have a lot more thoughts about this, so maybe someday I'll make a follow up, but here are some ideas that work for me when I find myself feeling the dreaded, familiar feeling we all know so well: